 What Unicode Approval Actually Means

-Unicode is the backbone of how every character, letter, and symbol displays consistently, whether you’re on an iPhone, an Android device, a Windows laptop, or a Mac.
-When a symbol gets approved for encoding, companies like Apple, Google, Samsung, and Microsoft can officially integrate it into their keyboard layouts and software updates.
+Unicode is the backbone of how every character, letter, and symbol displays consistently, whether you are on an iPhone, an Android device, a Windows laptop, or a Mac.
+When a symbol gets a Unicode encoding, companies like Apple, Google, Samsung, and Microsoft can officially integrate it into their keyboard layouts and software updates.

-For UAE users, Unicode approval means the dirham symbol will eventually work like the dollar sign, euro sign, or pound sign across digital systems.
-Before this, the dirham was represented by the text abbreviation “AED” or the Arabic shorthand “د.إ”, neither of which functions as a proper typographic currency symbol.
+For UAE users, this means the dirham symbol will eventually work like the dollar sign, the euro sign, or the pound sign across all digital systems.
+Before this approval, the dirham was represented by the text abbreviation "AED" or the Arabic shorthand "د.إ" — neither of which functions as a proper typographic currency symbol.

-The UAE dirham sign, assigned the code point U+20CE, was among the first approvals for Unicode 18.0, confirmed at the Unicode Technical Committee meeting held in Redmond, Washington in July 2025, hosted by Microsoft.
+The dirham sign (U+20C3) was among the first approvals confirmed for Unicode 18.0, ratified at a Unicode Technical Committee meeting held in Redmond, Washington in July 2025 and hosted by Microsoft.

 Where the Symbol Came From

-The symbol was unveiled by the Central Bank of the UAE in 2025 and is a stylised form based on the Arabic letter د (dal), the first letter in “Dirham.”
-The design is intentionally language-agnostic and works in both Latin and Arabic script contexts.
+The Central Bank of the UAE unveiled the symbol on 27 March 2025.
+It is a stylised form based on the Arabic letter د (dal), the first letter in "Dirham," and the design works in both Latin and Arabic script contexts.

 The Central Bank also introduced a separate digital dirham symbol for online and app-based use.
 The digital version features a circle surrounding the physical currency symbol, using the colours of the UAE flag.